Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Outflow Model

 \textbf{(ii)} Solving for the neutral fraction of hydrogen atoms along the tail using the optically thin ionisation equation.\\

 \textbf{(iii)} Solving for the height, depth and density structure of this streambundle, assuming the gas is in hydrostatic equilibrium in the cross-section of the streambundle.\\

-Modelling the tail as a streambundle implicitly treats the planetary outflow as a fluid as opposed to the particle approach used in some simulations of the outflow \citep[e.g.,][]{Eherenreich2015, Bourrier2015}.
-For many planets we are studying, the density is high enough that the gas is collisional throughout the outflow.
-This is illustrated by 3D simulations \citep[e.g.,][]{McCann2019, Debrecht2020} and therefore, we believe this approach is valid.
+Modelling the tail as a streambundle implicitly treats the planetary outflow as a fluid as opposed to the particle approach used in some simulations of the outflow \citep[e.g.,][]{Bourrier2013b, Eherenreich2015, Bourrier2015}.
+At $10^4$ K, the proton-hydrogen cross section is $\sim 10^{-14} \text{ cm}^{2}$ \citep{Schultz2008}.
+Typically, proton number densities in the planetary outflow are $\gtrsim 10^5 \text{ cm}^{-3}$ \citep[e.g.][]{McCann2019}, therefore the mean free path for a neutral hydrogen is $\lesssim 10^9 \text{cm}$, which is generally small compared to the scale of the outflow, therefore treating the gas as collisional is valid.
+We check this condition in our simulated outflows post-facto to ensure that it holds.